Skip to main content

 • All other placements are procured and assigned by the Childhood and Early Adolescent Education program coordinator.
 Students may NOT seek or procure their own placements.

-• Students are assigned only to schools with which Penn State has prior agreements, and those to which Penn State Altoona has clinical faculty for supervision.
+• Students are assigned only to schools with which Penn State has prior agreements and those with which Penn State Altoona has clinical faculty for supervision.
 Those agreements change from semester to semester.

 • Living at home is not the primary consideration for determining assignments.